 If you plan to stay longer than 90 days, work in Greece, or establish residency, you need a different visa category.

-National Visa (Type D): Long-Term Residence
+Greece National Visa (Type D): Who Needs Long-Stay Residence?

 The National Visa (Type D) is your gateway to Greek residency for purposes beyond tourism.
 This category covers employment, study, family reunification, and other long-term stays.